-2% of students will go from below the 25th%ile to above the 25%ile on Fastbridge Reading.
+2% of students will go from below the 30th%ile to above the 30th%ile on Fastbridge Reading.

-1% of 5th grade students will go from below to above the 25%tile on Fastbridge Math.
+3% of students will go from below the 30th%ile to above the 30th%ile on Fastbridge Math.

 An additional 4% of students will perform within the proficient range in CAASPP Math; and an additional 2% of students will score within the proficient range on the CAASPP English Language Arts assessment.

-Metric/Indicator Baseline/Actual Outcome Expected Outcome students scored within the proficient range in English Language Arts.
+Metric/Indicator Baseline/Actual Outcome Expected Outcome from the 2018-19 exam: 88% of students performed within the proficient range in Math and 90% of students scored within the proficient range in English Language Arts.